AmaniEzz/django-auctions-app/README.md

 # Technology stack

 ### Django 3.0.3
-### HTML5/CSS
-### Bootstrap 4
 ### Django REST Framwork
 ### Heroku
-    - created Heroku Postgres database add on, then exported it to a local postgres database.
+     created Heroku Postgres database add on, then exported it to a local postgres database.
 ### PostgreSQL
+### HTML5/CSS
+### Bootstrap 4